End-to-End Guide: Headless checkout flow with the GraphQL Storefront API

 Accessing the GraphQL Storefront API

 You can make requests to the GraphQL Storefront API in a server-to-server context.
-Typically, server-side API clients should use customer impersonation tokens to authenticate requests to the GraphQL Storefront API.
-Frontend API clients that primarily serve static sites with no sign-in capabilities can use storefront tokens.
-However, server-to-server requests can use storefront tokens as well.
-This guide describes creating and using customer impersonation tokens to authenticate and use the GraphQL Storefront API.
+This guide describes creating and using a customer access token to authenticate and use the GraphQL Storefront API.

 Accept: application/json